Profile-Driven Co-Pilot

 | Open & inspectable | no | no | partial | open runner · signed assets |

 Most engineering teams already have an LLM.
 What they don't have is the discipline, memory, and integrations to make it pay back.
-Here's what agenIT removes from the week.
+Here's what Octobus removes from the week.

-Illustrative · based on pilot teams in automotive embedded and regulated SaaS.
+Illustrative · based on pilot teams across embedded, aerospace, IoT, and regulated SaaS.

 The runner is open and auditable.
 You can lock it to a specific release and verify the signature.